eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 Download and install the Python_ version that better fits your requirements.

-Cmake, pip, wget and git
+CMake, pip, wget and git
 ^^^^^^^^^^^^^^^^^^^^^^^^

-You can download and install CMake_, pip_, wget_ and git_ by following the instrucctions on the respective websites.
+You can download and install CMake_, pip_, wget_ and git_ by following the instructions on the respective websites.
 Once installed, you need to add the path to these executables to your :code:`PATH` from the *Edit the system environment variables* control panel.